 Memorial Altar Box Workshops

-In 2023, through a City of Birmingham Community Arts Grant in partnership with Create Birmingham, we were able to expand our Memorial Altar Box Workshops.
-With our grant partners, Woodlawn Neighborhood Association and muralist Dewon Moton, we held workshops throughout the city aiming to reach more of Birmingham’s 99 neighborhoods.
-Each workshop offered opportunities to learn about the traditions of Día de los Muertos and to create a personal remembrance.
-Dewon created a commemorative mural for the Día de los Muertos festival that year and the Woodlawn Neighborhood Association helped coordinate outreach and community locations to maximize engagement across the city.
-Bare Hands and community partners continue the goal of bringing Memorial Altar Box Workshops, free of charge, to Birmingham’s 99 neighborhoods.
+Through a City of Birmingham Community Arts Grant in partnership with Create Birmingham, in 2023, we were able to expand our Memorial Altar Box Workshops.
+With our grant partners, Woodlawn Neighborhood Association and muralist Dewon Moton, we worked to reach more of Birmingham’s 99 neighborhoods.
+Bare Hands and community partners continue to offer them free of charge, throughout metro Birmingham.
+We engage and train local artists, creatives and educators as teachers and teaching assistants for these workshops.

 Making a memorial altar (ofrenda) box for a lost loved one is a creative and rewarding way to remember them.